-The road centerlines builds off of the existing NJ Department of Transportation (NJDOT) NJ Roadway Network data by expanding coverage to include alleys and private roads; physical segmentation of geographic features at intersections, jurisdictional boundaries and zip code boundaries; and adding attribute values for alternate road names, address ranges, zip codes, zip names, municipality codes, state, surface type, platform elevation level, travel direction, access restrictions, jurisdiction, feature status, date of last update, geocoding attributes, and linear referencing attributes.
+The NJ Road Centerlines dataset is intended to serve as a general-purpose reference dataset to support geocoding, location reference, cartography, and other routine GIS uses.
+The road centerlines data builds off the existing NJ Department of Transportation (NJDOT) NJ Roadway Network data by expanding coverage to include alleys and private roads; physical segmentation of geographic features at intersections, jurisdictional boundaries and zip code boundaries; and adding attribute values for alternate road names, address ranges, zip codes, zip names, municipalities, surface type, elevation level, access restrictions, jurisdiction, feature status, and date of last update.

-The road centerlines data set is designed to be suitable for general purpose cartography and geocoding.
-Although linear referencing is provided for with the road centerlines, the NJ Roadway Network, available as a separate dataset from NJDOT, continues to be the preferred dataset for linear referencing.
+The road centerlines dataset no longer supports linear referencing.
+The NJ Roadway Network, available as a separate dataset from NJDOT, continues to be the preferred dataset for linear referencing.